Discover more from Nirvana Wok

 Nirvana Wok’s mutual aid project right now is all about delivering food and dry goods to a small network of fellow volunteers and also to random individuals in need of help.

-Recently dropped off a batch of hoppin’ john, a side of rice and fried prawns in black bean ginger garlic sauce to my friend on Capitol Hill who hands out food and supplies every Thursday night.
+Recently dropped off a batch of hoppin’ john, a side of rice and fried prawns in black bean ginger garlic sauce to someone on Capitol Hill who hands out food and supplies every Thursday night.
 Also donated dry goods - razors, ear swabs, a container of pitted dates.

 Don’t get me started on the evictions happening on Capitol Hill recently, some organized by private citizens.
 Seattle media and many politicians refer to these actions as “sweeps,” a word that suggests “taking out the trash,” as if some human beings are garbage and deserve to be swept away.
 We all know which 20th century German political party came up with that kind of language.